Iran nuclear fuel move may ease war fears - for now

 Stoking Western alarm, Iran has sharply expanded this enrichment activity - which compares to the 3.5 percent level needed for most nuclear power plants - over the last year to about 15 kg per month.

 By August, Iran had produced 190 kg of 20 percent uranium since this work started in early 2010, nearing the amount needed for one bomb.
-But roughly half had been fed into conversion for making fuel for a Tehran research reactor, or was about to be.
+But roughly half was fed into conversion for making fuel for a Tehran research reactor, or is about to be.

-Producing reactor fuel has always been Iran's stated purpose for refining uranium to 20 percent fissile purity.
-The West fears Tehran's ultimate goal is to develop atom bomb capability, a charge it rejects.
+Making research reactor fuel has always been Iran's stated purpose for refining uranium to 20 percent purity.
+The West fears the Islamic Republic's ultimate goal is to develop atom bomb capability, a charge it rejects.

 IRANIAN NUCLEAR SIGNAL?

-"The conversion to oxide is relevant because it demonstrates that there is a civilian purpose for the 20 percent product and because the time for reconversion would have to be factored into the break-out scenario," said Mark Fitzpatrick at the International Institute for Strategic Studies (IISS) think-tank.
+"The conversion to oxide is relevant because it demonstrates that there is a civilian purpose for the 20 percent product," said nuclear expert Mark Fitzpatrick at the International Institute for Strategic Studies (IISS) think-tank.

 "It would not be practical for Iran to make a dash to produce weapons starting with enriched uranium that is in oxide form," he said.